mishsamra1298-debug/A-Algorithm---Shortest-Path-Finder/README.md

 This project demonstrates the A* algorithm to find the shortest path in a grid by combining cost and heuristic functions.
 It allows users to visualize path finding in different scenarios.

 # Concepts Covered
-   Concept                      |             Where Used Informed Search              |             A* uses heuristic h(n) to guide search Heuristics                   |             Manhattan Distance- admissible and consistent Graph Traversal              |             Node expansion, open/closed lists Optimality                   |             A* guarantees shortest path with admissible heuristic Problem Formulation          |             State space, actions, goal test, path cost
+Informed Search: A* uses a heuristic function h(n) to guide the search process.
+Heuristics: Manhattan Distance is used, which is admissible and consistent.
+Graph Traversal: The algorithm performs node expansion using open and closed lists.
+Optimality: A* guarantees the shortest path when an admissible heuristic is used.
+Problem Formulation: It includes state space, actions, goal test, and path cost.

 A command-line implementation of the A* (A-Star) search algorithm — one of the most widely used pathfinding algorithms in Artificial Intelligence.
 This project demonstrates how